cornflakesuperstar/XHR/README.md

 Unfortunately, the Titanium HTTP client (as of Titanium version 3.0.2), does not correctly set response headers as per: http://developer.appcelerator.com/question/150199/getresponseheader-not-working-in-onreadystatechange-function

+and therefore at this time, both a HEAD and a GET request are neccessary.

 # About:
 Created by Raul Riera, [@raulriera](http://twitter.com/raulriera)